 Diamond Beach – Nusa Islands

-Tembeling Beach and Tembeling Forest are up there with one of my favourite things to do in Nusa Penida.
-Tembeling Beach offers a number of cool things to see including pristine white sand beaches, tropical rainforests, blue lagoons, hidden caves and cliff jumping spots.
+Tembeling Nusa Penida is one of my favorite things to do in Nusa Islands Bali.
+Featuring a number of epic spots including pristine white sand beaches, tropical rainforests, natural lagoons, hidden caves and cliff jumping spots.

 5 THINGS TO DO AT TEMBELING BEACH

 The main attraction at Tembeling Beach is the freshwater blue lagoon nestled in the Tembeling Forest.
 This freshwater natural pool is the perfect spot for a swim on the way down to Tembeling Beach.

 2. CLIFF JUMPING AT THE BLUE LAGOON

 There are two cliff jumping spots into the blue lagoon at Tembeling Beach.
 One is three meters high and the other is five meters.
 I did a depth check of the lagoon before doing some cliff jumping and I wasn’t able to touch the bottom.
 My guess is that the lagoon is approximately three to four meters deep.